Felanbird/Chatterino-Nightly-Install-Guide/index.md

 # Chromebook & Linux <a name="chromebook-support"></a>
 You are able to run Chatterino on a Chromebook, by utilizing it's built in Linux terminal, a guide on how to enable that can be found here: [https://support.google.com/chromebook/answer/9145439](https://support.google.com/chromebook/answer/9145439)

-After finishing installing Linux you can right+click copy the `AppImage` download found highlighted in green in [How-To-Download](#how-to-download)
+After finishing installing Linux you can right+click copy the `AppImage` download link found highlighted in green in [How-To-Download](#how-to-download)

 Then execute the following commands: